 This course introduces selected works from the Pacific, Asia, Africa, Europe, and the Americas from the eighteenth century to the present.
 Emphasis is placed on historical background, cultural context, and literary analysis of selected prose, poetry, and drama.
 Upon completion, students should be able to interpret, analyze, and respond to selected works.
-Gen ED, FA or SP, (RI) Pre-requisite: A grade of "C" or better in ENG 112
+Gen ED.
+Prerequisite: A grade of "C" or better in ENG 112.
+FA or SP.